saugatyadav11/plato-rive/README.md

 # Feature 1

-A web page showcasing a Rive animation with the "statemach" state machine running on load.
+A web page for showcasing a Rive animation

 ## About

-This project displays a Rive animation file (`enviro`) at high quality using the Rive JavaScript runtime.
+This project displays a Rive animation file at high quality using the Rive JavaScript runtime.

 ## Technologies Used